-- It is also mandatory for travellers to fill the Novel Corona Self-reporting Form during their entry in the state.
+- It is also mandatory for travellers to fill the Novel Corona Self-reporting Form during their entry into the state.

 - Face masks must be worn at all times during commute and public travel or they may have to pay a penalty amount for the same.

-- Night curfew has been imposed in 36 cities from 8 PM to 6 AM.
+- Night curfew relaxed in 36 cities, curfew will be from 10 PM to 6 AM.